vali0901/Octave_simulator/README.md

 # My_octave

-This is an university project in which i practiced how a pointer and memory allocation works, creating a program "similar to" Octave.
+This is a project in which i practiced how a pointer and memory allocation works, creating a program "similar to" Octave.
 It basically does a few matrix operation like multiplying, transposition, resizing, sorting based on fixed criteria, loading or deleting a matrix in the memory.
 So, i am using a